Tflowers-0129/uestc-mmea-cl/README.md

 # uestc-mmea-cl
 for the dataset uestc-mmea-cl
-# uestc-mmea-cl -- the new multi-modal activity dataset for continual egocentric activity recognition
+# UESTC-MMEA-CL -- the new multimodal activity dataset for continual egocentric activity recognition
 <div align="center">
   <img src="NET.png" width="700"/>
 </div>